augustovanderley/challenge-eventstore/README.md

 ## Running Code Coverage Analysis

-Jacoco framework can be executed with maven, by running
+Jacoco framework can be executed with maven, by running:

 > mvn jacoco:report